Support Page Content

 A VPN is a Virtual Private Network.
 It creates a secure tunnel from your system to the campus internal network.

-Some ECS resources are not available outside of the campus internal network (e.g. Hydra, some Linux servers) so you will need to connect to the campus network using the CSUS VPN.
+Most ECS resources are not available outside of the campus internal network (Linux servers, lab systems) so you will need to connect to the campus network using the CSUS VPN.

 *most modern PCs are 64-bit